MicrosoftDocs/win32/desktop-src/WinSock/winsock-ioctls.md

-﻿---
+---
-Description: 'Navigation page for Windows Sockets (Winsock) socket IOCTLs.' ms.assetid: '6a63c2c9-4e09-4a62-b39f-3ccb26287da8'
+Description: Navigation page for Windows Sockets (Winsock) socket IOCTLs. ms.assetid: 6a63c2c9-4e09-4a62-b39f-3ccb26287da8
 title: Winsock IOCTLs
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Winsock IOCTLs

 This section describes Winsock Socket IOCTLs for various editions of Windows operating systems.
-Use the [**WSAIoctl**](wsaioctl-2.md) or [**WSPIoctl**](wspioctl-2.md) function to issue a Winsock IOCTL to control the mode of a socket, the transport protocol, or the communications subsystem.
+Use the [**WSAIoctl**](/windows/win32/Winsock2/nf-winsock2-wsaioctl?branch=master) or [**WSPIoctl**](/windows/win32/Ws2spi/?branch=master) function to issue a Winsock IOCTL to control the mode of a socket, the transport protocol, or the communications subsystem.

 Some Winsock IOCTLs require more explanation than this table can convey; such options contain links to additional pages.

-It is possible to adopt an encoding scheme that preserves the currently defined [**ioctlsocket**](ioctlsocket-2.md) opcodes while providing a convenient way to partition the opcode identifier space in as much as the *dwIoControlCode* parameter is now a 32-bit entity.
+It is possible to adopt an encoding scheme that preserves the currently defined [**ioctlsocket**](/windows/win32/winsock/nf-winsock-ioctlsocket?branch=master) opcodes while providing a convenient way to partition the opcode identifier space in as much as the *dwIoControlCode* parameter is now a 32-bit entity.
 The *dwIoControlCode* parameter is built to allow for protocol and vendor independence when adding new control codes while retaining backward compatibility with the Windows Sockets 1.1 and Unix control codes.
 The *dwIoControlCode* parameter has the following form.